INAV T-tail Layout Fixed-wing Tuning Guide

 - The fuselage of a fixed-wing aircraft usually has markings indicating the recommended center of gravity(CG) , typically located 25–30% back from the leading edge of the main wing.

-2. Two-Finger Balancing Method:
+2. Finger Support Method:

 - Place the aircraft on two fingers under the recommended CG point on the main wing and gently balance the fuselage

-- If the nose is too heavy or the tail is too heavy, adjust the battery position or add/remove counterweight
+- If t he nose is too heav y or t he tail is too heavy, adjust the battery position or add/remove counterweight

 Nose-Heavy (CG too far forward):